Ecampus/tes-xapi/attendance-recipe.markdown

     Jeff adjourned the meeting

 Adjourn the meeting, with the the intention of resuming it later.
-When an event is adjounred, *adjournment time* starts elapsing.
+When an event is adjourned, *adjournment time* starts elapsing.

 **Actor**: The person adjourning the event.
 (Often the same person as the context.instructor.)